New program · Pilot opens 2027

 A1

-AEMO forecasts data centre electricity demand in the NEM rising from ~4 TWh today to ~21 TWh by 2034–35 — roughly 9% of total electricity demand.
+AEMO forecasts data centre electricity demand rising from ~4 TWh today to ~21 TWh by 2034–35 in the NEM — roughly 9% of demand.

 A2

-22 state-significant data centre projects approved in NSW alone, with the NSW Investment Delivery Authority endorsing $51.9B of further proposals in March 2026.
+22 state-significant data centre proposals approved in NSW.
+The NSW IDA endorsed $51.9B of further proposals in March 2026.

 A3